palewire/first-pull-request/docs/pullrequests.md

 ![Fork](_static/img/fork.png)

 A pull request allows the owner of the original repository to review your changes, discuss them with you and decide whether or not to accept them.
-This is the most common way to collaborate on projects on GitHub.
+This is the most common way to collaborate on GitHub.

 To start the process, click the green "Compare & pull request" button.